VFUC/TastyConfig/README.md

 ### Updating an existing feed

+#### App is not released yet
+If the app is not released yet and the configuration is changed, we want the app to fetch this new configuration.

+- delete the existing tag (e.g. `1.0.0`)
+- add new tag (`1.0.0`) for current configuration
+- in app's Xcode project: Reset package caches, so that the package is fetched again.

+#### App is already released

-To update a published feed, edit the configuration and push a new tag consisting of `existingTag` + `-something`.
+To update a published feed, edit the configuration and push a new tag consisting of `existingTag` + `-something` to indicate this is an updated version of a previously published feed.

 As an example, to update `1.0.0`, push `1.0.0-updated`.

-The Github Action is setup to truncate from `-` on and thus overwrite the previous file.
+The Github Action is setup to truncate the tag from `-` on and thus overwrite the previous file.